Your doctor will take a detailed medical history and perform a physical exam.

-- An increase in the number of red blood cells and, in some cases, an increase in platelets or white blood cells
+- More red blood cells than normal and, sometimes, an increase in platelets or white blood cells

-- Increased percentage of red blood cells that make up total blood volume (hematocrit measurement)
+- A greater percentage of red blood cells that make up total blood volume (hematocrit measurement)

 Bone marrow aspiration or biopsy

-If you have polycythemia vera, analysis of your bone marrow or blood also might show the JAK2 mutation in the cells that's associated with the disease.
+If you have polycythemia vera, analysis of your bone marrow or blood might show the gene mutation that's associated with the disease.

 Medications that are normally used to treat depression, called selective serotonin reuptake inhibitors (SSRIs), helped relieve itching in clinical trials.
-Examples of SSRIs include paroxetine (Paxil) or fluoxetine (Prozac).
+Examples of selective serotonin reuptake inhibitors (SSRIs) include paroxetine (Brisdelle, Paxil, Pexeva, others) or fluoxetine (Prozac, Sarafem, Selfemra, others).

 You can take steps to help yourself feel better if you've been diagnosed with polycythemia vera.
 Try to:

 - Exercise.
-Moderate exercise, such as walking, can improve your blood flow, which decreases your risk of blood clots.
+Moderate exercise, such as walking, can improve your blood flow.
+This helps decrease your risk of blood clots.
 Leg and ankle stretches and exercises also can improve your blood circulation.